haejiyun/Machine-Learning/README.md

 **Algorithms**: VGG16, Logistic Regression, SVC, Random Forest Classifier, Voting Classifier

-The Rakuten has issued a challenge on the ENS Challenge data site.
+Rakuten has issued a challenge on the ENS Challenge data site.
 The goal is to correctly classify 84,916 products into one of 27 categories on their e-commerce platform, with the weighted F1-score as the performance metric.

 We performed extensive data cleaning, processing, and exploration on both text and image data, including natural language processing (NLP) techniques.
 Both classical machine learning algorithms and deep learning models were applied and fine-tuned to identify the best-performing model.

 <a href="https://rakuten-bimodal-classification.streamlit.app/">Project</a>; <a href="https://github.com/haejiyun/Machine-Learning/blob/main/Rakuten%20Product%20Classification/1.%20EDA.ipynb">Code-EDA</a>; <a href="https://github.com/haejiyun/Machine-Learning/blob/main/Rakuten%20Product%20Classification/2.%20ML.ipynb">Code-Classical Machine Learning</a>; <a href="https://github.com/haejiyun/Machine-Learning/blob/main/Rakuten%20Product%20Classification/3.%20Deep.ipynb">Code-Deep Learning</a><br/>
 <br/>